Thank you. You should be receiving a reset link at the email address you provided shortly.

 Office Manager (Voucher Included) includes:

-Microsoft Office Specialist 2019 (MOS) Certification Training (Vouchers Included)
+Microsoft Office Specialist (MOS) Expert Certification Training (Vouchers Included)

 Office managers are vital in any business office setting, ensuring day-to-day workflow runs smoothly.
-This online course will train you for a career as an office manager and equip you with a highly transferable skill set.
-You'll learn effective business management techniques and gain with essential computer software skills, including best practices for using QuickBooks 2019 and Microsoft Office 2019.
-By course completion, you will also be fully prepared to take the Microsoft Office Specialist certification exams for Word, Excel, PowerPoint, Outlook and Access.
+This comprehensive online course will train you for a career as an office manager and equip you with a highly transferable skill set.
+You will learn effective business management techniques and gain essential computer software skills, including best practices for using QuickBooks Online and Microsoft Office.

-This course offers enrollment with vouchers for the Microsoft Office Specialist (MOS) 2019 certification exams.
+This course offers enrollment with vouchers for the Microsoft Office Specialist (MOS) Expert Certification and the QuickBooks Certified User (QBCU) exam.
+To earn the Microsoft Office Specialist (MOS) Expert Certification, you must earn the Associate certification by completing the MO-100 (Word), MO-200 (Excel), and MO-300 (PowerPoint) exams, and also complete two of the following expert exams: MO-101 (Word), MO-202 (Excel), or MO-500 (Access).
 The vouchers are prepaid access to sit for the certifying exams upon eligibility.
 Proctor fees may apply, which are not included.

 What you will learn